Legal Risks Bartenders Face for Over Serving Alcohol

-The term dram shop or dramshop is used to describe a tavern, bar, restaurant, or other commercial establishment that serves alcoholic beverages.
-Dramshop was the term used to refer to establishments where spirits, such as gin, were sold by the spoonful or dram, a small unit of liquid measure.
-Dramshop laws originated during the Temperance Movement in the United States.
+The term dram shop is used to describe a tavern, bar, restaurant, or other commercial establishment that serves alcoholic beverages.
+It was used to refer to establishments where spirits, were sold by the spoonful or a dram, a unit of liquid measurement.
+Dram shop laws originated during the Temperance Movement in the United States.

-Prior to the formal imposition of dramshop laws, the court system often discouraged or even prohibited lawsuits against the sellers and servers of alcoholic beverages due to the notion that serving alcohol did not actually cause the damage that may have occurred as a result of the actions of a heavily intoxicated individual.
-There appear to be two specific categories of dramshop cases: first-party dramshop cases and third-party dram shop cases.
+Prior to the formal imposition of dram shop laws, the court system often discouraged or even prohibited lawsuits against the sellers and servers of alcoholic beverages stating that serving alcohol did not actually cause the damage and that it occurred as a result of the actions of a heavily intoxicated individual.
+There are two specific categories of dram shop cases: first-party and third-party.

-First-party dramshop cases occur when the person who consumed too much alcohol prosecutes the bartender or establishment that served them to receive compensation for any injuries or damage they have created while under the influence of alcohol.
-It appears that many states that have dramshop laws do not allow for prosecution in first-party dramshop cases because there is a presumption that individuals should be responsible for how much alcohol they consume.
+First-party dram shop cases occur when the person who consumed too much alcohol prosecutes the bartender or establishment that served them to receive compensation for any injuries or damages they caused while under the influence.
+However, not many states allow for prosecution in first-party dram shop cases because there is a presumption that individuals should be responsible for how much alcohol they consume.

-This also relates to the prosecution of DUI cases, such that individuals who are arrested for DUI cannot blame the person who served them for allowing them to drink and drive in most states, and cannot escape prosecution for DUI because of the claim that they were not responsible for how much alcohol they consumed.
-However, it should be noted that in many states, there may be provisions that allow minors or the guardians of minors to prosecute these cases because in all states, individuals under the age of 21 are not allowed to drink alcohol legally (except for very defined and specific cases in a few states).
+This also relates to the prosecution of DUI cases.
+Typically, individuals arrested on DUI charges can’t blame the person who served them for allowing them to drink and drive by claiming that they were not responsible for how much alcohol they consumed.
+Yet in many states, there may be provisions that allow minors or the guardians of minors to prosecute these cases because in all states, individuals under the age of 21 are not allowed to drink alcohol legally.

-First-party dramshop cases are also very hard to prosecute and win.
-It’s tough to convince a jury that they should give an adult a financial sentiment because they consumed too much alcohol, and caused an injury or damage as a result of their own actions.
+First-party dram shop cases are also very hard to prosecute and win.
+It’s tough to convince a jury of a person’s innocence because after causing an injury or damage as a result of their own actions.

-A third-party dramshop case occurs when the intoxicated person causes injury or damage to some other person or other party.
-For instance, a person who is drinking in a bar, visibly intoxicated, and impaired, continues to receive alcohol; they then later attempt to drive home and get in an accident.
-As a result of the accident, the intoxicated person injures some other individual (the third party) and that person sues for damages.
+A third-party dram shop case occurs when the intoxicated person causes injury or damage to another person or party.
+For instance, if a visibly-intoxicated person drinking in a bar continues to receive alcohol and later gets in an accident after attempting to drive, the third-party injured in the accident can sue for damages.

-The states that allow third-party dramshop cases typically have stipulations on what the third party must prove in court to successfully sue the bartender or establishment.
-Different states have different standards of evidence that must be achieved, but in general, the third party must:
+The states that allow third-party dram shop cases typically have stipulations on what the third party must prove in court to successfully sue the bartender or establishment.
+Different states have various standards of evidence that must be achieved, but in general, the third party must: